-The first, is to promote the event through various social media platforms.
+1. Promote the event through various social media platforms –

 Social media is an extremely powerful marketing tool, which comes at no cost and allows one to tap into a digital market of 112.5 million individuals.
 Creating a shorty-catchy social video can be an integral part of your promotional strategy campaign, where you can highlight the main topic of the event, webinar participants (if any), and share important information regarding the online event.
 You can post the video on different social media platforms, such as Instagram, Twitter, and LinkedIn and urge followers to share it – expanding your online reach and tapping into other unexplored markets.
 Having a call-to-action, along with posts or promotional videos, is another tactical way to urge customers to sign-up for the event, creating a sense of urgency and need to do so.

 One of the most successful ways to garner new customers is to urge current ones to share the event.
 Word-of-mouth can be a powerful tool in the social media scene, as customers are most likely to trust their friends or online followers that they deem reputable.
 By just encouraging people to share the event when they sign-up, can result in an influx of new customers willing to learn more about the webinar and the services you have to offer.
 Remember, it takes just one match to light a whole forest on fire, and this is the power of social media and the referral system in today’s day and age.